Age related macular degeneration

 - Sex ratio: 1:1

-- Smoking is another key risk factor in the development of ARMD, current smokers are twice as likely as non-smokers to have ARMD related visual loss, and ex-smokers have a slightly increased risk of developing the condition, (OR 1.13).
+- current smokers are twice as likely as non-smokers to have ARMD related visual loss, and ex-smokers have a slightly increased risk of developing the condition, (OR 1.13).

-- Family history is also a strong risk factor for developing ARMD.
-First degree relatives of a sufferer of ARMD are thought to be four times more likely to inherit the condition.
+- first degree relatives of a sufferer of ARMD are thought to be four times more likely to inherit the condition.

-- Other risk factors for developing the condition include those associated with increased risk of ischaemic cardiovascular disease, such as hypertension, dyslipidaemia and diabetes mellitus.
+- other risk factors for developing the condition include those associated with an increased risk of ischaemic cardiovascular disease, such as hypertension, dyslipidaemia and diabetes mellitus.

 - a reduction in visual acuity, particularly for near field objects